- Academic Accommodations

 In-class tests and exams are those that are conducted within the classroom, or any tests that are NOT administered by Scheduling & Examination Services (SES) during the formal exam periods, regardless of when they are held during the term.
-With the exception of some CUTV courses, instructors are responsible for providing accommodation for all in-class tests/exams.
-To arrange for test/exam accommodations, the course instructors should contact their departmental administrator for assistance, or submit a test/exam booking request to the McIntyre Exam Centre through the Faculty section on Carleton Central.
+Instructors are responsible for providing accommodation for all in-class tests/exams.
+To arrange for test/exam accommodations, the course instructors should submit a test/exam booking request to the McIntyre Exam Centre through the Notices of examination section in the Ventus Faculty Portal.
 For more information, please refer to section Tests and Exams.

-- In-class tests: 2 weeks before the date of the in-class test/exam.
+- In-class tests: 14 calendar days before the date of an upcoming in-class test/exam.

 - Formal Exams (December, April, July, or August): Last day for course withdrawal in the term.
 See Carleton dates and deadlines for specific dates.

 Ventus is a one-stop solution linking the Paul Menton Centre (PMC), students with disabilities, faculty and course instructors, and the McIntyre Exam Centre (MEC) under a single academic accommodation management system.